realvaluable/rapns/README.md

     gem 'rapns'

-Generate the migrations, rapns.yml and migrate:
+Generate the migrations, rapns initializer and migrate:

     rails g rapns
     rake db:migrate

+To skip the migrations, run the first command with the option `--skip-migrations`.

 ## Generating Certificates (APNs only)